• Skip to primary navigation

 • Salt and pepper

 Peel all your onions and slice off the root parts so that you can set them flat and reduce any risk of knife injuries – especially if your vision is going to get blurry from tearing up.
 Slice the onion in half, but not all the way through, stop when you’re about ½ an inch from the bottom.
-Then cut in half the other way so that it’s quartered, and then cut each of those in half again so that you now have eight segments but everything is still held together at the bottom.
+Then cut in half the other way so that it’s quartered, and then cut each of those in half again so that you now have eight segments, but everything is still held together at the bottom.

-Once you’ve done this to all your onions, put them in bowl, pour over the oil and vinegar and stir them up a bit to make sure that they all get properly coated.
+Once you’ve done this to all your onions, put them in a bowl, pour over the oil and vinegar, and stir them up a bit to make sure that they all get properly coated.
 Place them in your baking dish (sliced side up, and spread them out so that they have room to bloom), pour over the rest of the liquid, sprinkle salt and pepper, and cover with tin foil.
 Then pop those babies in the oven at 425°F (about 220°C) and let them bake for 25 to 30 minutes.
 Take off the foil to reveal the gorgeous opened flowers, and then give them another 10 minutes in the oven, uncovered.

-It’s actually not all that hard to make your food look interesting – you can make cute marshmallow flowers, too, and even dress up your kids’ plates to get them to eat their veggies; sometimes it’s all about the delivery.
+It’s actually not all that hard to make your food look interesting – you can make cute marshmallow flowers, too, and even dress up your kids’ plates to get them to eat their veggies; sometimes, it’s all about the delivery.

 That’s all there is to it!
 Serve and wow your guests with some tasty food art!